-Located in the former Stillwater Post Office, this renovated 1933 WPA building provides a creative and symbolic setting for transformative and engaging art experiences.
-Admission is free for everyone and the museum is open from Tuesday through Saturday from 11 am to 4 pm.
+Located in the former Stillwater Postal Plaza, this renovated 1933 building provides a creative and symbolic setting for transformative and engaging art experiences.
+Admission is free for everyone.
+Museum hours are Tuesday through Saturday, 11 am to 4 pm, with extended hours (11 am to 7 pm) on Thursdays during Fall and Spring semesters.